mschertenleib/topology_optimization/README.md

 # mechanisms

-This project is developed as a personal learning tool for the implementation of stress-strain FEM analysis, topology optimization, and other topics related to compliant and rigid mechanisms.
+This project is developed as a personal learning tool for the implementation of stress-strain FEA, topology optimization, and other topics related to compliant and rigid mechanisms.

 ## Build